asteroid-lang/asteroid/docs/Asteroid User Guide.rst

 Modules defined by the Asteroid system should be loaded with the keyword `system` in order to avoid any clashes with locally defined modules.
-If the `system` keyword is used then only Asteroid only searches in Asteroid's system folders rather than in user directories.
+If the `system` keyword is used then Asteroid only searches in its system folders rather than in user directories.

 Say that you wanted to load the `math` module so you could execute a certain trigonometric function.
 The following Asteroid program loads the `math` module as well as the `io`  module.
 Only after loading them would you be able to complete the sine function below,